-Home is the center of everything now that we are there (or here) 24/7.
+Home is the center of everything now that we are there (or here) full time, 24/7.
 It’s no longer a hideaway from work.
 But that means now is the perfect time to make use of business management concepts for a more productive life at home.

 Project management skills can help organize everyday chores.
 Families can use periodic meetings to stay updated (even keep minutes!).
 We should give effective feedback and help each other grow.
-These business management skills—and others—will likely find a more extensive application to both work and home life.
+These business management skills—and others—will likely find a more extensive application to both work and family life.

 Especially for teens.